ekurer/20441/README.md

-Tasks for  Introduction to Computer Science with Javacourse (20441) @the Open University of Israel.
+Tasks for Introduction to Computer Science with Java course (20441) @the Open University of Israel.